tonykim925/personalweb-5fa1e/src/pages/portfolio/project-3.md

 ###### Survey Recruitment:

 Survey recruitment had two goals: attain a large sample and to attain a sample representative of SFSU's population.
 In order to reduce sampling bias, the team attempted to collect data from a wide range of students from different backgrounds.
 This included having members of the team collecting at different locations and times all around the campus.
 Team members also recruited via faculty-approved classroom visits.
 Classes with a large array of students of different backgrounds were prioritized.
 In the end, the team collected 1086 useable survey data.

 ###### Survey Analysis:

-***
+###### The survey analysis process started by scoring each construct based on the score guide from the original assessment.
+Then each hypothesis was evaluated either through a series of t-tests, linear regression, and logistic regression.
+Both main effects as well as moderation effects were evaluated.
+Results were there discussed and presented to the SFSU administration.

-##### Constructs Measured:
+###### Appendix: Constructs Measured:

 1. SFSU's Core Values (Courage, life of mind, equity, community, resilience)